 “One of the reasons I decided to go to the U.S. was to gain additional knowledge and experience on hedge fund techniques and strategies, an industry not much developed in France,” says Benac, who noted that many money managers play poker as a hobby.
 “Brandeis IBS offered the program I was looking for.”

 Connections made at school led directly to his first two jobs.
-Through the Career Development Center, Benac landed a unique, one-year position in New York serving as special assistant to Ronald S. Lauder, heir to Estée Lauder, and a renowned businessman and philanthropist in his own right.
+Through the Career Center, Benac landed a unique, one-year position in New York serving as special assistant to Ronald S. Lauder, heir to Estée Lauder, and a renowned businessman and philanthropist in his own right.
 The job allowed him to travel with Lauder all over the world and assess international business opportunities for Lauder’s personal investing.
 Following that, he worked at Fidelity Investments in Boston where he joined the international advisory team that manages the international sleeve of a $65 billion portfolio.